Rename Jersey St in Boston to Yawkey Way!

 This petition is an attempt to prove that the genuine local love for the Yawkey legacy, along with Boston's capacity for forgiveness and belief in redemption is larger and stronger than John Henry's ego or his Billions.
 We do not believe John Henry is really a bad guy - he's just misinformed and has chosen the wrong path here.
 It's never too late to reverse that mistake.
 We implore Mr. Henry to rethink his position here.
 Help us overwhelm him with calls to stand down on this!

 Boston was the last team in baseball to integrate, back when there were far fewer teams in MLB than we have today.
+This was in 1959, well before the civil rights era of the 60's began to take hold.
+Several attempts to integrate the team before 1959 failed, for various reasons.
 No one is denying that unfortunate fact.
 But that is the only fact that is used in the campaign against Mr. Yawkey.
 All of the other stories and claims are specious and unverified.
 There are no other credible stories that support the "Yawkey was a racist" story.
 But there is plenty of evidence to support the position that Mr. Yawkey was himself not racist.

 To be brutally honest, we don't know if Tom Yawkey held any racist views in the 1940's and 50's.
 We can't prove he did not.
 The overall case and the proofs offered in support of the hypothesis against him are actually pretty weak when subjected to empirical analysis by unbiased evaluators.